rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 The RhoMobile Suite (RMS) is an integrated development environment for Mac OS X and Windows development hosts that can target multiple mobile-device platforms from a single code base.
 RhoMobile apps employ an HTML front-end that presents the UI component and passes device calls through to the underlying hardware.
 RhoStudio also supports native app development.

-**New in RMS 5.4 is support for Apple iOS 9.0 and for the [TC8000](https://www.zebra.com/us/en/products/mobile-computers/handheld/tc8000.html), Zebra's revolutionary new touch mobile computer** running Android KitKat.
-The latest version also supports the MC92 with Android KitKat and can remap the Android keyboard to produce Windows Mobile keycodes or a customized list as needs dictate.
+**New in RMS 5.4 is support for the MC92 with Android KitKat and the [TC8000](https://www.zebra.com/us/en/products/mobile-computers/handheld/tc8000.html), Zebra's revolutionary new touch mobile computer** running Android KitKat.
+The latest version also supports Apple iOS 9.0 and can remap the Android keyboard to produce keycodes for Windows Mobile or for custom needs as required.

-an ORM API that supports both JavaScript and Ruby languages, and KitKat support has been added to five Zebra devices.
-For a complete description of the latest features, please [download the RMS 5.3.2 release notes](http://).
+For more information about this and prior releases, including bug fixes and issue resolutions, please [download the RMS 5.4 release notes](http://rhomobile-suite.s3.amazonaws.com/5.4/5.4.0/Release_Notes_RMS_5_4.html).

 ##Supported Mobile-Device Platforms
 <table class="table table-stripe table-bordered">